Leaderboard

 5 points

-4. The new body shell arrived today, well done to Wheelspin models for good price and fast delivery, when i bought the XC i was torn between yellow pickup or green snot box, i now have the choice, this is just a new shell on the original chassis, but i suspect it will stay like this now for a good while
+The new body shell arrived today, well done to Wheelspin models for good price and fast delivery, when i bought the XC i was torn between yellow pickup or green snot box, i now have the choice, this is just a new shell on the original chassis, but i suspect it will stay like this now for a good while3 points

 3 points